LorePlant/Landscape_OleaEuropea/README.md

-To visualize the adaptive differentiation among genotypes, I conducted an additional Redundancy Analysis (RDA) using only the previously identified GEA SNPs.
+To visualize the adaptive differentiation among genotypes, I conducted an additional Redundancy Analysis (RDA) using only the previously identified GEA SNPs for the two seperate analysis for temperature and precipitation.
 In this analysis, I did not include geography and population structure as covariates for two reasons: First, I aimed to observe the differentiation between wild and admixed genotypes.
 Second, the GEA SNPs used have already been identified with corrections for population structure and geography.

 ```
 #partial redundancy analysis (RDA only with GEA QTL)